alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/ibn-baz/2020-11-10-ruling-on-funeral-prayer-for-apostate.md

 ​But if his sin entails Riddah (apostasy) that removes him from Islam, then the funeral prayer is not offered for him.
 Examples include:

-• ​Leaving the prayer (Salah)—we seek refuge in Allah—while denying that it is obligatory
+- Leaving the prayer (Salah)—we seek refuge in Allah—while denying that it is obligatory.
-• ​Deeming adultery lawful (regarding it as Halal).
+- ​Deeming adultery lawful (regarding it as Halal).
-• ​Insulting the religion, insulting the Messenger (peace and blessings of Allah be upon him), or mocking the Messenger (peace and blessings of Allah be upon him).
+- Insulting the religion, insulting the Messenger (peace and blessings of Allah be upon him), or mocking the Messenger (peace and blessings of Allah be upon him).

 ​Whoever dies in such a state is not prayed over, because this constitutes apostasy from Islam.
 We ask Allah for safety.